 A Step-by-Step Guide on How to Clean a Jetted Tub:

-The first option for cleaning the tub is to add two cups of vinegar to the water.
-You may already be using vinegar for household cleaning because it’s natural and acidic, eliminating scum and buildup without any toxic elements.
-It will do the same thing in cleaning your jetted tub.
+The first option for cleaning the tub is to add two cups of white vinegar to the hot water.
+The acid in vinegar will help descale the jets.

 Check Your Manual Before Running the Jets